Inbibo/adonisfx_docs/docs/maya/locators.md

 ## AdnLocatorDistance

-AdnLocatorDistance is the locator for visualizing the distance between two transform nodes.
+AdnLocatorDistance is the locator for visualising the distance between two transform nodes.
 When connected to its corresponding AdnSensorDistance, distance, velocity or acceleration can be visualised with a colouring code blue-to-red.

 ### How To Use